licarijd/databases/readme.txt

 This is a minimal superkey—that is, a minimal set of attributes that can be used to identify a single tuple. employeeID is a candidate key.

+Data Independence

+Data Independence is the idea that data should be kept seperate from the applications that use the data.

+SQL Operators

+SQL includes a data-definition component for describing relational schams

+** DDL - Data Definition Languages

+Some Operators:

+x = ANY (<subquery>)

+- is a boolean

+- true iff x equals at least one tuple in a subquery.

+x = ALL(<subquery>)

+- a boolean

+<value> = ALL(<subquery>)

+- a boolean

+<value> IN (<subquery>)

+- a boolean

+- true iff the value is a member of the relation produced by the subquery

+<value> NOT IN (<subquery>)

+- boolean

+EXISTS (<subquery>)

+- true iff the subquery result is not empty

+(<subquery>) UNION (<subquery>)

+- the union of two subqueries is a new set that contains all of the elements that are in at least one of the two subqueries

+(<subquery>) INTERSECT (<subquery>)

+- the intersection of two subqueries is a new set that contains all of the elements that are in both subqueries

+(<subquery>) EXCEPT (<subquery>)

+- EXCEPT returns distinct rows from the left input query that aren't output by the right input query

+SELECT DISTINCT

+- will find all the different attributes corresponding to an entity (no duplicates)

+DELETE

+delete from <relation> where <condition>

+UPDATE

+update <relation> set <list of assignments> where <condition>

+We can also make default values:

+Create Table Drinkers (

+    addr char(50)
+        DEFAULT '123 Bar'
+);